jasiatico/CFAL-Documentation/Fluidx3D/HPC_Usage.md

 ---

-## 🧾 Section 3: Modifying the Makefile – Explanation & Justification
+## 🧾 Section 3: Modifying the Makefile

 Before compiling FluidX3D, you need to modify the `Makefile` to ensure it links correctly with the C++ filesystem library required by the CUDA toolkit and your compiler.